Digital Media, Technology and Society MA

 Overview

-Investigate how digital technology - from artificial intelligence and data visualisation tools to social media - impacts culture, communication, global society, and our relationships.
+Investigate how digital technology - from AI and data visualisation tools to social media - impacts culture, communication, global society, and our relationships with the world.

 We've designed our Digital Media, Technology and Society Master's to combine academic depth with hands-on exploration of digital practices, such as: